AsilbekNorboev/coding_practice_flashcards/README.md

 - Python syntax highlighting for quick coding in the website, and indenting using CodeMirror
 - Hints & Solutions: Toggleable hints and model solutions.
 - Navigation Controls: Prev/Next buttons and card index.
+- Copied the Codepath Styling for easier reading and understanding
+## WIP(WORK IN PROGRESS)

+Stuff I am working on
+- add a daily tracker, to keep track of what days I worked on learning
+- also track which questions i have done, so add a button 'completed', which adds to this list(keep count how many times i have done it also)
+- maybe have an algorithm where the questions asked are the ones where I haven't worked on as much

 ## 🚀 Quick Start